DETAILED ACTION

 Kahn fails to explicitly disclose:

-forming a cross-product of the design permutations and the scenario permutations, such that each trial evaluation combination comprises a unique pairing parameters; and
+forming a cross-product of the design permutations and the scenario permutations, wherein each trial evaluation combination comprises a unique pairing parameters;

 a simulation circuit and simulating trials.

-Boru teaches that it was old and well known in the art of healthcare communications before the effective filing date of the claimed invention to provide a simulation circuit and simulating trials, see Boru, Fig. 4, including Fig. 3, wherein the criteria list is modified/simulated.) in order to provide a proper criteria list for a clinical trial by generating “a minimal list of questions that exclude the greatest number of trials for which a patient's medical condition does not qualify him or her” (Boru, paragraph 20.).
+Boru teaches that it was old and well known in the art of healthcare communications before the effective filing date of the claimed invention to provide a simulation circuit and simulating trials, see Boru, Fig. 4, including Fig. 3, wherein the criteria list is modified/simulated.), as well as remove a subset of the trial evaluation combinations prior to simulating based on the predicted performance metrics (Boru, Fig. 3 discloses removing trials with out of bounds data to generate a list of non-excluded trials, which in Fig. 4 is simulated in a criteria loop.) in order to provide a proper criteria list for a clinical trial by generating “a minimal list of questions that exclude the greatest number of trials for which a patient's medical condition does not qualify him or her” (Boru, paragraph 20.).

-Therefore, it would have been obvious to one of ordinary skill in the art of healthcare communications before the effective filing date of the claimed invention to modify the clinical trials management system of Kahn to include a simulation circuit and simulating trials, as taught by Boru, in order to arrive at a he clinical trials management system that determines a proper criteria list for a clinical trial by generating “a minimal list of questions that exclude the greatest number of trials for which a patient's medical condition does not qualify him or her” (Boru, paragraph 20.).
+Therefore, it would have been obvious to one of ordinary skill in the art of healthcare communications before the effective filing date of the claimed invention to modify the clinical trials management system of Kahn to include a simulation circuit and simulating trials and removing a subset of the combinations prior to simulating, as taught by Boru, in order to arrive at a clinical trials management system that determines a proper criteria list for a clinical trial by generating “a minimal list of questions that exclude the greatest number of trials for which a patient's medical condition does not qualify him or her” (Boru, paragraph 20.).
+Moreover, merely adding a well-known element into a well-known system, to produce a predictable result to one of ordinary skill in the art, does not render the invention patentably distinct over such combination (see MPEP 2141).

 Therefore, it would have been obvious to one of ordinary skill in the art of healthcare communications before the effective filing date of the claimed invention to modify the clinical trials management system of Kahn/Boru to include forming a cross-product of input variables for simulation analysis, as taught by Dias, in order to arrive at a he clinical trials management system that can simulate the set of all possible combinations of input parameters.